New Year, New You, New Relationship Rules

 Is it Really That Simple?

 Is that all it takes, a list?
 No… but also yes.
 It’s so easy for those of us who are understanding, give people the benefit of the doubt, or have a high capacity to hold the nuance of complexity of what it means to be human, that we begin to to forget or overlook the things that mean something to us.
+We might settle for one thing, then the next, and before you know it you are right back in the same shitty cycle.

 P.s.
 This isn’t written my AI so there is human error.